odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

           appreciate the architecture and meet local residents.

-          Afterwards, transfer out of Panjim city to a hotel near the beach.
+          After lunch, transfer to Casa Severina, a hotel close to the beach.

+          The next two days at completely at leisure for you to relax on the beach, and try more local delicacies
         date: ''
         etd: ''
         duration: ''